tahsinAmin/express1/README.md

 - [x] 10.
 Showing a page with an error meesage If no city found with that name
 - [x] 11.
 (Historical Data) Able to show 1 average data and show the same value in everywhere
 - [x] 12.
 (Historical Data) Able to show 4 average data
-- [ ] 13.
-(Historical Data) find the lowest and higest temp and show it
+- [x] 13.
+(Historical Data) find the higest & the lowest temp and show it

 # Optimization